jholtom/femtosat/HOWTO.md

 ### Femtosat Radio Tutorial
-Hi, Welcome to straya's tutorial on the basics of the femtosat radio!
+Hi, Welcome to straya's (jholtom) tutorial on the basics of the femtosat radio!

 ### Includes
 ```